xentu/xentu-engine/docs/source/lua-code-reference/the-game-keyword.rst

 |

-game.trigger(event, arg)
+game.trigger(event)
 ------------------------

 Trigger allows you to trigger custom events throughout your code.
-These events can be handled by the on method shown above.
+These events can be handled by the ``on`` method shown above.
 To trigger an event, simply write something like this:

 .. code-block:: lua

-    game.trigger('my_custom_event', nil)
+    game.trigger('my_custom_event')

 The first argument is the name of the event to trigger.
-And the second is an optional data value to pass to the event.
+At this time the trigger method does not support passing additional arguments.